Bloc/android-source/milestone_00_welcome_to_android_development/03_basic_java/operations/README.md

 $ javac -d bin/ src/com/bloc/ops/Operations.java
 ```

 Correct any and all errors that appear.
-If something goes wrong during compilation, it will be a result from the new code.

 After it returns successfully, `cd` into the bin directory: